sheltermanager/asm3/src/static/pages/manual/_sources/options.rst.txt

 * Remove incoming forms after: Automatically remove forms from the incoming queue after this many days.

+* Remove forms immediately when I process them: When creating or attaching forms to records in the incoming forms list, delete the form as soon as it is successfully processed.

 * Remove processed forms when I leave the incoming forms screen: When navigating away from the incoming forms screen, any forms that have been processed (have a link shown in the rightmost column) will be deleted automatically.